Philip V of Spain: Later reign

 Philip helped his Bourbon relatives to make territorial gains in the War of the Spanish Succession and the War of the Austrian Succession by reconquering Naples and Sicily from Austria and Oran from the Ottomans.
 Finally, at the end of his reign Spanish forces defended their American territories from a large British invasion during the War of Jenkins' Ear (1739–1748).

 During Philip's reign, Spain began to recover from the stagnation it had suffered during the twilight of the Spanish Habsburg dynasty.
 Although the population of Spain grew, the financial and taxation systems were archaic and the treasury ran deficits.

-The King employed thousands of highly paid retainers at his palaces—not to assist with ruling the country but to look after the royal family.
+The King employed thousands of highly paid retainers at his palaces, not to assist with ruling the country, but rather to look after the royal family.
 Meanwhile, the army and bureaucracy went months without pay.
 It was only the shipments of silver from the New World which kept the system going.
 Spain suspended payments on its debt in 1739 – effectively declaring bankruptcy.

 Death

 Tomb of Philip V and Elizabeth Farnese in the Collegiate Church of the Holy Trinity, in the Royal Palace of La Granja de San Ildefonso (Segovia).

 In the last decade of his reign, Philip experienced bouts of manic depression and increasingly fell victim to a deep melancholia.
 During this period his second wife, Elizabeth Farnese, seems to have dedicated herself exclusively to caring for his health.
 Beginning in August 1737 his mental illness was eased by the castrato singer Farinelli, who became the "Musico de Camara of Their Majesties."
 Farinelli would sing eight or nine arias for the King and Queen every night, usually with a trio of musicians.

-Philip was struck by a stroke and died on 9 July 1746 in El Escorial, in Madrid, but was buried in his favorite Royal Palace of La Granja de San Ildefonso, near Segovia.
+Philip suffered a stroke and died on 9 July 1746 in El Escorial, in Madrid, but was buried in his favorite Royal Palace of La Granja de San Ildefonso, near Segovia.
 Ferdinand VI of Spain, his son by his first queen Maria Luisa of Savoy, succeeded him.